-Black-eyed Susan forms a clumping, 2-foot-tall mound of foliage topped with a bright display of red/orange flowers bordered with yellow (Fig. 1).
+Black-eyed Susan forms a clumping, 2-foot-tall mound of foliage topped with a bright display of red/orange flowers bordered with yellow (Figure 1).
 Distribution of color in the flower varies depending on the cultivar and seed source.
 Flowering is more profuse when the faded blossoms are regularly removed.
 The flowers are useful for cutting.
 Space plants 18 to 24 inches apart in a mass planting to create a carpet of color.
 Plants can become weeds in the garden because seeds germinate readily in nearby beds.
 What a wonderful weed to have in the garden!

 Scientific name: Rudbeckia hirta